Polio: When vaccines and re-emergence were just as daunting

 Martha Wilson, now 88 and a student nurse at Indiana University in the early 1950s, remembers the nationwide relief when a polio vaccine was developed after years of work.
 She thinks some people today don’t appreciate “how rapidly they got a vaccine for COVID.”
 She doesn’t take for granted returning to the kind of safer life that allows for planning a big family reunion around Labor Day.

 Kochi had a different experience than most children of the 1950s.
-Her mother, a believer in natural medicine such as herbal treatments, didn’t have her vaccinated (Kochi got vaccinated as an adult).
+She was vaccinated as an adult because her mother, a believer in natural medicine such as herbal treatments, didn’t have her vaccinated.
 While her mother was an outlier then, she would fit in with today’s vaccine skeptics.

 DeWine thinks a key contrast between the 1960s and today, with its reluctance of so many Americans to get vaccinated, is that polio tended to afflict children and had become many parents’ worst nightmare.